 It is my hope that what I share today will help you on the job.
-This in turn, helps our animal friends, which is a goal that is close to my heart and that we all share.
+This in turn, helps your clients, which is a goal that is close to my heart and that we all share.

-I thank NACA CEO John Thompson for helping me to begin to understand what you all face every day on your job and for his help and support with this presentation.
-I am so honored that he sought me out.
+I want to thank Joei O'Grady, CPM and Kim Lanker, CPM for helping me to begin to understand what you all face every day on your job and for their help and support with this presentation.
+I am so honored that they sought me out.